phoenixtahoe/DEFIMarket/README.md

 `User, Coin, Watchlist `

-`User stores id, username, password, email, metamask`
+`User stores id, username, password, email, metamask, and an address`

 `Coin stores name as the id, and stores the unique symbol`